nam170201/introduction-to-python-for-computational-science-and-engineering/book/02-powerful-calculator.md

 y + 222
 ```

-A variable is overriden if a new value is assigned:
+A variable is overridden if a new value is assigned:

 ```{code-cell} ipython3
 y = 0.7